h4cktoria/Marinette/README.md

 -   After each source change, run [install_marinette.py](scripts/install_marinette.py)
 -   Don't reinvent the wheel!
 If the algorithm you want to use is already defined in [portable.src](src/portable.src), you MUST use it!
 -   Before making a pull request, pull origin
--   Define locales in [english.src](locales/english.src) first, then in your locale file
+-   Define locales in [english.src](locales/english.src) first, then in your locale file AND PLEASE DON'T TOUCH [localization.src](src/localization.src)!!!
 -   Follow locale entries naming conventions described below

 Locale naming conventions: